Legal Traineeship Program

-The Legal Traineeship Program meets the requirements of the Supervised Workplace Traineeship, offering both supervised workplace training and training in the defined competency standards for entry-level lawyers.
+The Legal Traineeship Program meets the requirements of Supervised Workplace Training.

-To support workplace training, the OPP provides Continuing Legal Education (CLE) through an extensive and comprehensive development program covering relevant aspects of criminal law.
+In addition, the OPP provides an extensive and comprehensive Continuing Legal Education (CLE) program covering current and relevant aspects of criminal law.

 Only law (Bachelor of Laws or Juris Doctor) graduates who have not previously been admitted to practice are eligible to be considered for legal traineeships.

-The OPP will also not be considering applications from those who have completed, or are currently undertaking their Practical Legal Training (PLT) coursework.
+The OPP will not consider applications from those who have completed, or are currently undertaking their Practical Legal Training (PLT) coursework.